 Palatin exclusively licensed North American rights to develop and commercialize bremelanotide to AMAG Pharmaceuticals, Inc. (Nasdaq:AMAG).
-We filed a New Drug Application for bremelanotide, an on-demand treatment for hypoactive sexual desire disorder (HSDD) in premenopausal women, in the first quarter of 2018, with an anticipated approval and launch by early 2019.
+A New Drug Application for bremelanotide, an on-demand treatment for hypoactive sexual desire disorder (HSDD) in premenopausal women, was filed in the first quarter of 2018, with anticipated completion of Food and Drug Administration review by March 23, 2019.

 Under the terms of the license agreement, AMAG paid Palatin $60 million of total upfront consideration, and will pay up to $80 million contingent upon achieving certain regulatory milestones and up to $300 million contingent upon meeting certain sales milestones.
 The first sales milestone is $25 million and would be triggered when bremelanotide annual net sales in North America exceed $250 million.
 Additionally, AMAG will reimburse Palatin for up to $25 million of ongoing development expenses incurred by Palatin in connection with the remaining development of bremelanotide in 2017.
 AMAG will also pay Palatin tiered royalties on net sales ranging from high single-digit to low double-digit percentages.

 Palatin retains rights to bremelanotide outside North America, China and Korea, and is in active discussions with potential licensees.